 At first glance, the ideas of the English Revolution appear to have evaporated from the North Carolina terrain in the eighteenth century.
 The colony joined America's "Gulag Archipelago" as South Carolinians spread the slave society north, just as they would later expand it south into Georgia."The family," as the Moores became known, intermarried with Chowan clique families and converted wealth into political power.
 These South Carolinians, already groomed for economic and political dominance over others, claimed vast land holdings in the Cape Fear area and parlayed those estates into seats in the assembly.

 The southern slave society’s elites tried to disguise the grotesque brutality of the regime over which they presided.
 The gorgeous architecture of Charleston, homes filled with the best luxuries Europe had to offer, and sons educated at Eton together constituted a facade covering a system that allowed them to sell other people’s —and occasionally their own—children for money.
+No system of social control could operate more effectively than the ever-present threat of destroying family bonds.

-‘‘My Negroes are in more comfortable circumstances than any equal number of Peasantry in Europe, there is not a Beggar among them nor one unprovided with food, raiment & good Lodging, they also enjoy property; the Lash is forbidden; they all understand this declaration as a Substitute — ‘If you deserve whipping I shall conclude you don’t love me & will sell you.’ . . .
+The planters lived in a world of self-delusion, comforting themselves with the patriarchal idea that the slaves happily served them: ‘‘My Negroes are in more comfortable circumstances than any equal number of Peasantry in Europe, there is not a Beggar among them nor one unprovided with food, raiment & good Lodging, they also enjoy property; the Lash is forbidden; they all understand this declaration as a Substitute — ‘If you deserve whipping I shall conclude you don’t love me & will sell you.’ . . .
 Yet I believe no man gets more work from his Negroes than I do, at the same time they are my Watchmen and my friends; never was an absolute Monarch more happy in his Subjects than at the present time I am.’’

 There was no way to marry absolute monarchy and the republican ideas of Levellers and Quakers.
 Since the 1640s, these groups had rejected all titles and privileges of birth and refused to defer to any who claimed high social rank.
 Demanding a wide franchise, they sought to give political access to the common man.
 But North Carolina’s elite planters combined legal expertise, control of local market networks, and the election machinery to manage the colonial assembly in tandem with the governors.
 That political domination included running the court system.
 The slave society completely contradicted every Albemarle principle.

 . . .
 North Carolinians never totally lost their leveling spirit, as the Piedmont’s Regulation movement a few generations later testifies.
 Huge numbers of small farmers moved into the Piedmont in the 1740s and 1750s.
 Perhaps attracted by the Albemarle tradition, they brought with them a theology of equality in the sight of God.
 Politically, the backcountry farmers remained underrepresented in the colony as late as the 1770s, but they struggled against the emergent slave society.
 These farmers objected not because they carried modern liberal ideas about race relations but because a slave society devalued their labor and skills and especially because it meant the concentration of power in the hands of a few.
 Like the men of Cary’s Rebellion, these small farmers viewed the planter elite as the source of their troubles, blocking their right to participate fully in their own government.
+The North Carolina Regulators organized a movement against political corruption in the late 1760s:

 ‘‘To sum up the whole matter of our petition in a few words it is namely these that we may obtain unprejudiced Jurys, That all extortionate Officers Lawyers and Clerks may be brought to fair Tryals—That the Collectors of publick money may be called to proper settlements of their accounts. . . .
-If we cannot obtain this that we may have some securities for our properties more than the bare humour of officers, we can see plainly that we shall not be able to live under such oppressions."
+If we cannot obtain this that we may have some securities for our properties more than the bare humour of officers, we can see plainly that we shall not be able to live under such oppressions."’

 ...
 However humble its origins, the Albemarle community believed in equality, representative government, and freedom of religion.